jckleiner/notion-backup/README.md

 The downloaded Notion export file will be saved to the `/downloads` folder in the Docker container and the container will be removed after the backup is done (because of the `--rm=true` flag).

-If you want automatic backups in regular intervals, you could either setup a cronjob or [fork this repo](#fork-github-actions) and let
+If you want automatic backups in regular intervals, you could either set up a cronjob or [fork this repo](#fork-github-actions) and let
 GitHub Actions do the job.

 ### Local Backup With Docker